stefets/osc-soundcraft-bridge/README.md

 This little detail is a recursive PITA that makes me near crazy++ 😫

 # ENOUGH IS ENOUGH 😡
-The wait is over.

-I want to control my SoundCraft with OSC, and ANY programs and ANY MIDI instruments/controllers 🎹 at my fingertips.
+The wait is over, I want to control my SoundCraft with OSC, and ANY programs and ANY MIDI instruments/controllers 🎹 at my fingertips.

 RIGHT NOW ! 🥴